 The walking is leisurely.
-We will cover between 1.5 to 3.0 miles or about 2.4 to 4.8 kilometers.
+We will cover between 2.0 to 3.5 miles or about 2.4 to 4.8 kilometers.
 Tunnel Tour A has the least amount of walking.
 Tunnel Tour C has the most amount of walking.

-We cover topics of architecture (styles, materials, designs, and periods) and architects, history, art, race and bigotry, businesses, usage, housing patterns, science with heat, cold, and ventilation, illumination, ventilation, population, mass transit, and people.
+We covered topics of architecture (styles, materials, designs, and periods) and architects, history, art, race, ethnicity, bigotry, businesses, usage, housing patterns, science with heat, cold, and ventilation, illumination, ventilation, population, mass transit, and people.

 Bathrooms in the tunnels are generally NOT open to the public.
 Use a bathroom before beginning the tour.
 We may walk 1.0 to 1.5 hours before a bathroom will be available.
 Public bathrooms are available in City Hall’s basement and in the libraries on McKinney Street, across from City Hall.